xentlabs/xent/presentation_guidance.md

 4. Are per-token scores shown when available?
 5. Is everything translated into player-facing terms?
 6. Does it end with `<move></move>` instructions?
+7. Does it combine narrative flow with structured data effectively?

 ## The XegaEvent Types Reference